 The police car entered the suburban street in silence.
 The sun was well on its way down behind the horizon; the world was graced with its red-orange wonder.

 Tom Topic was quiet on the ride home.
 Everything had been like a surreal dream.
 Now his eyes focused on his surroundings more clearly.
-Much to his chagrin, though, he saw that in every house on the street curious neighbours were looking out.
+Much to his chagrin, though, he saw that in every house on the street curious neighbors were looking out.
 So much for returning in secrecy.
 He sighed.

 “Tom!
 Oh, Tom!
 You’re home again!”